JamesBracken/Pro-Gainer/readme.md

 ### Code and Resources used

+1. [Stackoverflow](https://stackoverflow.com/questions) - Platform and community where developers can ask questions and get assistance from eachother

+2. [W3schools docs](https://www.w3schools.com/) - Lots of useful resources and guides for all programming languages in this project

+3. [Mdn docs](https://developer.mozilla.org/en-US/) - Lots of useful resources and guides for all programming languages in this project

+4. [Bootstrap docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - Documentation for the bootstrap web library

+5. [Django project docs](https://www.djangoproject.com/start/) - Lots of useful documentation and guidance, especially for me to grasp and learn new concepts in the django framework

+6. [Kevin powell how to make a color scheme fast](https://www.youtube.com/watch?v=mq8LYj6kRyE&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O) - Great guide on how to create your color scheme

+7.[Guide to relational databases](https://www.youtube.com/watch?v=fXndSzAL1Nc&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=2) - Crucial guide I used to help grasp the concepts of relational databases

+8. [Fantastic video about normalizing your database](https://www.youtube.com/watch?v=UrYLYV7WSHM&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=5) - A guide to normalise your database, with this I was able to create an optimal schema for my database and separate data into different tables to maximise performance and follow best practices.
+Best guide I have seen by far on databases.
+Simple and informative.

+9. [Creating a Django restaurant booking site](https://www.youtube.com/watch?v=EI02wQ51GjA&list=PLBTOBXTz1YFZK0moSgoZq93V_AdvrUGSj) - Great guide which I watched to cement my understanding of django and give me inspiration and ideas on how to build my website, simple and straightforward explanations

+10. [Guide to how ajax login works with django](https://www.youtube.com/watch?v=DvzE9tVFkSA&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=15) - Slightly outdated video, but helped me grasp the concepts of how to use AJAX for error handling in my login modal.

+11. Brian macharia(My mentor) - No link provided as these were privately shared resources for his students.
+Big shoutout to my mentor who provided tons of useful links to useful resources, guides and tutorials for this project.

+12. Code institute Boutique Ado project - Through this practice project I was able to get an insight into how an ecommerce website is built.
+This project has a large part to play in the building of this project especially for the stripe element component.

+13. Stripe docs - I used the [stripe documentation](https://docs.stripe.com/?locale=en-GB) to help guide me through the implementation of stripe elements

+14. Ember and Ash - My previous project [Ember and Ash](https://github.com/JamesBracken/Ember-Ash) which I took some components from

+15. Error handling - I used [BetterStack](https://betterstack.com/community/guides/scaling-python/error-handling-django/) to get an understanding of how to render the error pages for the project.

 ### Acknowledgements

 A big thank you to my mentor **Brian Macharia** who gave me high level guidance for the project and to my teacher **Andre Beckley** who guided me through the website build.